Weather-based ads work.

-- 1st party data from Sport Vision – such as products, product images, discounts, pricing, user behavior data, website tracking data, and more.
+- 1st party data from the brand – such as products, product images, discounts, pricing, user behavior data, website tracking data, and more.

 - 3rd party data from Facebook, Google and Hunch – such as the locations, time of the day and weather in different locations.

-This enabled us to deliver personalized and relevant offers at every moment and send customers to Sport Vision’s online store.
+This is what we call Segment Asset Customization, enabling us to deliver personalized and relevant offers at every moment and send customers to the online store.

-To maximize sales, visitors who engaged with the offers but didn’t buy the products were targeted with personalized recommendations for running, hiking, summer sports or casual wear, depending on their interests.
-This reminds them of the current best reasons to purchase.
+To maximize sales, visitors who engaged with the offers but didn’t buy the products were targeted with personalized recommendations for running, hiking, summer sports, or casual wear, depending on their interests.

-Our final output was over a thousand creatives across all Facebook and Instagram formats, with 70 highly personalized creatives active each hour.
+Our final output was 1000+ creatives across all Facebook and Instagram formats, with 70 highly personalized creatives active each hour.

-In the end, Sport Vision got the following results:
+In the end, our client got the following results:

 - 6 weather types with day/night conditions

 - 820 personalized ads created